srk810/AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB_AK_08-visualize-data-stream-in-power-bi.md

 ### Exercise 3: Add Azure Event Hub Route and Anomaly Query

-Now that we have telemetry data streaming into the IoT Hub, we're going to add an Azure Event Hub Namespace and Azure Event Hub instance to our solution.
+Now that we have telemetry data streaming into the IoT Hub, we're going to add an Azure Event Hubs Namespace and Azure Event Hubs instance to our solution.
 Azure Event hubs are ideal for processing streaming data and support live dashboarding scenarios - perfect for passing our vibration data to Power BI.

 #### Task 1: Create an Event Hubs Namespace